harrisonzhao/distributedDecisionTree/README.md

 To Run
 ===========
 change directory to either treeBuilder or treeTester <br>
-edit the command line arguments through pom.xml <br>
-to build the jar file: mvn clean compile package <br>
+edit the command line arguments through pom.xml <br>] to build the jar file: mvn clean compile package <br>
 to run the built jar file: mvn exec:exec <br>

+for treeBuilder <br>
+create /tmp/inputs and /tmp/outputs/ in HDFS <br>
+add input files in /tmp/inputs <br>
+after running mvn exec:exec and job completes <br>
+output tree file will be in /tmp/outputs/tree <br>